mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

     For more information about working with the DC/OS monitoring service, see [DC/OS Monitoring Service](/services/beta-dcos-monitoring/0.4.3-beta/).
 For more information about using the DC/OS storage service, see [DC/OS Storage Service](/services/beta-storage/0.5.3-beta/).

-- New volume and network metrics <!--(DCOS-47722)-->
+- New volume and network metrics are available. <!--(DCOS-47722)-->

     The metrics collection service, dcos-telegraf can now collect additional metrics for Mesos volumes and network information.
 For a complete list of the Mesos metrics you can collect and report, see the latest list of metrics provided here: http://mesos.apache.org/documentation/latest/monitoring/.

-- Key metrics are collected by default <!--(DCOS-47719)-->
+- Key metrics are collected by default. <!--(DCOS-47719)-->

     In DC/OS 1.13, dcos-telegraf automatically collects Mesos metrics by default.
 Previously, you were required to manually enable the metrics plug-in by updating the agent configuration or by setting the `enable_mesos_input_plugin` parameter in the `config.yaml` file to `true`.
 With this release, manually enabling this feature is no longer required.
 Instead, the default value for the parameter is now set to true.
 You can set the `enable_mesos_input_plugin` parameter in the `config.yaml` file to false if you want to disable the automatic collection of Mesos metrics.

-- The DC/OS monitoring service enables you to import curated alerting rules <!--(DCOS-47666)-->
+- The DC/OS monitoring service enables you to import curated alerting rules. <!--(DCOS-47666)-->

     With this release, deploying the DC/OS monitoring service enables you to import Mesosphere-provided Prometheus Alert Rules from a [github repository](https://github.com/dcos/prometheus-alert-rules).
 These predefined alert rules enable you to create meaningful alerts concerning the condition of the DC/OS cluster, including successful or failed operations and node activity.